Missing Auburn student’s car found, but 1976 mystery remains - NewsBreak

 Nearly a half-century after the disappearance, the open hatch of a 1974 Pinto became visible in the murky water of an Alabama creek.
 It was Kyle Clinkscales’ car, and the Georgia Bureau of Investigation will now analyze about 50 bones found inside, including part of a skull, a Georgia sheriff said.

-“We may never know” how the 22-year-old died, Sheriff James Woodruff of Troup County said at a news conference after the car was pulled from the creek on Tuesday near Cusseta, Alabama.
+“We may never know” how the 22-year-old died, Sheriff James Woodruff of Troup County said at a news conference after on Tuesday near Cusseta, Alabama.
 He said Clinkscales could have accidentally run off the road, about three miles (five kilometers) off the interstate between his job and campus, but he’s not ruling out foul play.

 Neither is Donny Turner, whose office interviewed about 75 people in the case when he was sheriff from 1993 to 2012.
 He told The Associated Press on Thursday he remains confident Clinkscales was the victim of a homicide, that Jimmy Earl Jones was there and that Jones was correctly prosecuted for lying to investigators.